saikrishna-git1/Custom-Bootloader-STM32F407/README.md

 ## Custom bootloader features
 ### Features present
 1. If user button is pressed at the time of reset, bootloader will wait for commands to be received via USART2 (PA2: USART2_TX, PA3: USART2_RX) peripheral.
-2. Does a CRC check of the commands and proceeds to execute them only if CRC pass. (see bootloader commands)
+2. Does a CRC check of the commands and proceeds to execute them only if CRC is a pass. (see bootloader commands)
 3.

 ### To be added :)